-John is a Past President of the Rotary Club of Lane Cove and a Rotarian of 45 years.
+John is a Past President of the Rotary Club of Lane Cove and a Rotarian of 48 years.
 In 1997 he was the second Chairman of PCFA.

 He is a retired Associate Lecturer University of Technology Sydney.
-John is a Chartered Builder and the Founder and a Director of Building Durability Pty Ltd, T A Taylor (Aust) Pty Ltd and Research & Applied Technologies Pty Ltd.
+John is a Chartered Builder and the Founder of Building Durability Pty Ltd, T A Taylor (Aust) Pty Ltd and Research & Applied Technologies Pty Ltd.